usermac/jcpsdirectory/README.md

 Roadmap

 Production: The future is to move away from proprietary software and into open source.
-Funtion: Create single line itmes for the purpose of creating business cards and stationary.
+Function: Create single line items for the purpose of creating business cards and stationary.

 — Brian